JAlcocerT/JAlcocerT/content/blog/outro-inflation.md

 We got these cool related repos.

-Becuase PDFs are messy and they are not always parsed properly as [tinkered on this repo](https://gitlab.com/fossengineer1/cv-check).
+Becuase **PDF parsing is messy** and they are not always parsed properly as [tinkered on this repo](https://gitlab.com/fossengineer1/cv-check).

 {{< cards >}}
   {{< card link="https://github.com/JAlcocerT/job-trends" title="Job Trends Repo" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Scrapping job boards" >}}